SoftUni-Internal/interactive-content/EN/00-Data-Types-and-Variables/00-Lesson-Introduction.md

 **1. Data Types and Variables**

-- Data types and their meaning
+- Data types.
+Definition

 - What is a variable

-**2.The integer and double Data Types**
+**2. The integer and double Data Types**

-- The difference between The integer and double types
+- The difference between The Integer and Double types

-**3. Type Conversion**
+**3. Type Conversion (Casting)**

 - Implicit vs explicit conversion

 **4. Boolean Type**

-- What is a boolean
+- What is a boolean value

-- An overview of the boolean data type and what it is used for
+- An overview of the Boolean data type

 **5. Character and String Type**

-- An overview of the character data type
+- An overview of the Character data type

 - An overview of the String data type